Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces: Semi-flat K ahler metrics

-Next we construct complex coordinates on $TB/\Lambda$.
-We have a complex coordinate $w$ on the base $B$, and in the fiber direction we define \be z=y^2+\tau y^1.\nonumber \ee Here $\tau$ represents the complex period of the elliptic curve, and is given by \eqref{taudef}.
-We have already seen that $\tau$ varies holomorphically in $w$.
+We now construct complex coordinates on $TB/\Lambda$.
+We have a complex coordinate $w$ on the base $B$, and in the fiber direction we define \be z=\tau y^1+y^2. \ee Here $\tau$ represents the complex period of the elliptic curve, and is defined above in \eqref{taudef}.
+By definition $\tau:=\frac{\pl \xi}{\pl w}$, and since $\xi$ is a holomorphic function, $\tau$ is holomorphic in $w$ as well.
 This leads to the following: \begin{lem} The coordinates $(w,z)$ are holomorphic coordinates on $TB/\Lambda$ with respect to $I$. \end{lem}

 \begin{proof} Lemma \ref{holosemiflat} shows that $w$ is holomorphic, and so it remains to be seen that $dz(V)=0$ for all vector fields $V$ of type $(0,1)$.
-Taking the exterior derivative of $z$ gives \be dz=dy^2+\tau dy^1+y^1\frac{\pl\tau}{\pl w}dw, \ee where we used $\tau$ is holomorphic.
-At first glance the term $y^1\frac{\pl\tau}{\pl w}dw$ may seem out of place, however, it is important to remember that unless $\tau$ is constant, our local picture is not the cartesian product of the base with an elliptic curve.
-Therefore this term is expected.
+Taking the exterior derivative of $z$ gives \be dz=\tau dy^1+y^1\frac{\pl\tau}{\pl w}dw+dy^2, \ee where we used $\tau$ is holomorphic.
+At first glance the term $y^1\frac{\pl\tau}{\pl w}dw$ may seem out of place, however, it is important to remember that unless $\tau$ is constant, our local picture is not the cartesian product of the base with an elliptic curve, and so this term is expected.

 Consider the vector field \be \frac{\pl}{\pl \bar z}=\frac12\left(\frac{\pl}{\pl y^1}-\frac{\i\phi_{11}}{1+\i\phi_{12}}\frac{\pl}{\pl y^2}\right).\nonumber \nonumber \ee From the explicit form of $dz$, we see that in order for $\frac{\pl}{\pl \bar z}$ to be anti-holomorphic, it needs to be killed by the form $dw$ on the base.